-The easiest way to create an attachment file is to use a Windows workstation and install a PCL5 type printer, such as the HP LaserJet III or higher.
+An easy way to create an attachment file is to use a Windows workstation and install a PCL5 type printer (not a PCL6 or PCL/XL driver, which will produce the wrong type of format).
 Set the port for the printer to FILE:.
 Then create the attachment using any word processor and print to that printer.
 Windows will ask for a file name, and when printing is complete, the resulting file is suitable for use as an attachment.
 If your document contains fonts that are not present in the printer you will be using, be sure to modify the print driver to print True Type Fonts as graphics, if possible.
-Also, it is sometimes necessary to use a PCL5 type driver, rather than a PCL6 driver.